AliKarami/interview-tasks/feature-flag/README.md

 | Show Traffic      | Partial for 40% of minimum application version 4.0.0 | `show-traffic` feature flag should return only for 40% of users that are using an application with version 4.0.0 or higher |

 You should:
-1. Design the PoC of the feature flag service and document your architecture briefly.
+1. Design the PoC of the feature flag service and document your architecture briefly
-2. Implement the service using Golang.
+2. Implement the service using Golang/Python
-3. Create a new public Github repository and push your solution to it.
+3. Create a new public Github repository and push your solution to it

 **P.S:** for anything which is not specified in project specifications, you're free to decide/design.